 2 dead after multiple people shot in Coeur d’Alene, Idaho, while responding to a brush fire

-(CNN) — Two people were fatally shot and others injured while responding to a brush fire in Coeur d’Alene, Idaho, and at least one active shooter continues to fire at law enforcement with high-powered rifles, according to Kootenai County Sheriff Robert Norris.
+(CNN) — Multiple firefighters have been shot while responding to a brush fire in Coeur d’Alene, Idaho, according to Northern Lakes Fire Protection Chief Pat Riley.

-“We don’t know if there’s one, two three or four,” shooters, Norris said, with officers reporting bullets coming from multiple directions.
-“We will neutralize this threat.”

 Kootenai County Emergency Management has told people in the area to shelter in place and asked others to avoid the area.

-Note: UPDATE-- Two people were fatally shot and others injured while responding to a brush fire in Coeur d’Alene, Idaho, and an active shooter continues to fire at law enforcement with high-powered rifles, according to Kootenai County Sheriff Robert Norris.